 Back

-arabica coffee arabica coffee
+coffee arabica coffee arabica

-Coffee Arabica: what is and the special blend
+Coffee Arabica: what is the variety

 By Lavazza Team 2/3 minutes

-What is Arabica coffee
+What is Arabica coffee?

-Arab scholars were instead the first to report in written form the use of coffee bean roasters, taken into account since it was useful both to protract their working hours, and at the same time to keep in alert.
 After the invasion of the Turks occurred in 1583, coffee beans spread to the Egyptian civilization and later across the European powers of that time.
 Arabica is now to be considered worldwide as the most popular and consumed coffee bean.

 arabica coffee cultivation